 The Arnewood School continues to strive to secure capital grants in order to improve its buildings and teaching facilities.
-It has been successful in obtaining a CIF bid of £2,522,353 to upgrade the heating system in the whole school commencing in October 2021.
 It will continue to build on the already strong links with the surrounding junior schools by way of outreach work and to build relationships with schools, both primary and secondary.